TudorHulban/hxgo/README.md

 ## 6. Core Concepts

+hxgo is built on a small set of composable primitives.
+These primitives form the foundation of the language and define how UI structure, behavior, and composition are expressed in typed Go.

 ### Nodes

+A Node is the fundamental unit of hxgo.
+Every piece of UI — elements, text, attributes, widgets — ultimately resolves to a Node.
+Nodes form a tree that mirrors the structure of the resulting HTML.

+Unified representation: all UI constructs reduce to a Node.
+Tree‑structured output: Nodes compose into hierarchical HTML.
+Pure values: Nodes contain no side effects or rendering logic.
+Render‑ready: Nodes serialize deterministically into HTML.
+Nodes are the “atoms” of the language.

+A Node becomes HTML through a simple, predictable process:

+1. The Node exposes a render method that serializes its structure into a stable HTML representation.
+2. Composite Nodes recursively render their children, producing a hierarchical output.
+3. Attributes are rendered in a fixed order to ensure deterministic output.

+The final result is a byte slice or string containing valid HTML, ready to be sent to the client.
+This rendering model ensures that UI generation is pure, testable, and free from side effects.

 ### Elements

+An Element is a Node that represents a HTML tag.
+Elements contain:

+- a tag name
+- zero or more attributes
+- zero or more child nodes

+Elements are constructed through typed functions such as Div(), Span(), Button(), and so on.
+Typed constructors: each HTML tag maps to a Go function.
+Structured children: Elements contain other Nodes.
+Deterministic rendering: output HTML is predictable.
+No string concatenation: structure is encoded, not assembled.

+Elements define the structural skeleton of the UI.

 ### Attributes

+An Attribute is a typed value representing a HTML attribute.
+Attributes attach metadata or behavior to Elements.
+Unlike string‑based HTML, hxgo ensures attributes are well‑formed and type‑checked.

+Typed attribute values: no free‑form strings.
+Compile‑time safety: invalid attributes cannot be constructed.
+Consistent semantics: attributes behave uniformly across components.
+Composable sets: attributes can be grouped and reused.
+Attributes define the configuration of an Element.

 ### Behavior controls (hx-*)

+Behavior controls represent hypermedia interactions such as `hx-get` or `hx-post`.
+In hxgo, these are expressed as typed constructs rather than raw strings.

+Typed hypermedia controls: no malformed hx‑attributes.
+Declarative behavior: interactions encoded directly in markup.
+Server‑driven updates: behavior defined on the server.
+Predictable semantics: consistent across all components.
+Behavior controls define how the UI interacts with the server.

 ### Widgets

+A Widget is a reusable, composable function that returns a Node.
+Widgets encapsulate structure, attributes, and behavior into a single unit that can be reused across the application.

+Pure functions: widgets take data and return Nodes.
+Encapsulated behavior: structure and hx‑controls bundled together.
+Reusable components: composable across the UI.
+No templates: all logic expressed in typed Go.

+Widgets are the building blocks of higher‑level UI composition.

 ### Server handlers

+A server handler is the bridge between hxgo’s typed UI and the application’s backend logic.
+Handlers receive HTTP requests, perform domain‑specific work by callng domain services, and return Nodes that hxgo renders into HTML fragments.
+These fragments are then swapped into the client’s DOM by HTMX’s minimal vanilla JavaScript runtime.

+Handlers define how the server responds to hypermedia interactions, and they form the execution boundary between UI construction and application logic.

+A handler performs the following responsibilities:

+1. Accepts an HTTP request: receives form data, query parameters, or event triggers.
+2. Executes validations and delegates domain logic: calls domain services to perform updates, queries, or computations when the interaction requires domain behavior.
+3. Coordinates with the presentation layer:

+    - for purely presentational pages (for example, a landing or login page), the handler can invoke the presentation layer directly to obtain a Node,
+    - for domain‑driven interactions, the handler passes the resulting domain objects to the presentation layer, where they are injected into widget functions and transformed into a Node.

+4. Renders the Node into HTML and writes the response: the Node is rendered into HTML and sent back to the client.

+This model keeps the UI and backend unified in a single language and eliminates the need for JSON APIs, DTOs, or client‑side state machines.

 ## 7. HTML DSL